 On the unlikely chance that we are unable to find you a job and you did not get an interview with any camp then you can choose to either have the £50 refunded or transferred to your application for the following year.

 Jewish Camps USA won’t refund the £50 if you are unsuccessful during a camp interview, DBS (police background check) or for any other work or social reasons for example, if you decide to pull out of the program.
 We will refund the full amount paid directly to Jewish Camps USA (£50 or £100 depending on what stage of the program you are at) for any matters out of your control prior to going to camp such as: serious illness or immediate family death but we may require proof for this.

 Could I get fired from my job at camp?

-Yes of course, even though this is summer camp it is still a serious job and if your camp director is not happy with you for whatever reason, then you may be asked to leave for the camps best interests.
+Yes of course, even though this is summer camp it is still a serious job and if your camp director is not happy with you for whatever reason, you may be asked to leave.

-Additionally, it will be up to you to arrange your travel arrangements back to the UK and you must go back to the UK as soon as this happens, you are not permitted to travel as your visa will be terminated.
-We do not want anyone to get fired from camp, and this will be covered more during the camp training that you will undergo before you go to camp.
+It will be up to you to arrange your travel arrangements back to the UK and you must return as soon as this happens.
+This topic will be covered more during the orientation day that you will attend.

 After camp can I leave the country?

 Yes, you can leave the country one day after your contract finishes if you wish to return to the UK straight away.